-If the creature already has damage reduction, either add the value gained from natural armor (if the existing damage reduction is of the same type) or treat it as a separate DR value (if it
+If the creature already has damage reduction, either add the value gained from natural armor (if the existing damage reduction is of the same type) or treat it as a separate DR value (if it is of a different type).
+See page 292 of the Dungeon Master's Guide for rules on creatures with multiple types of damage reduction.
 For example, a mummy normally has a natural armor bonus of +10.
 This gives it DR 2/-, and its natural armor bonus is reduced by 2 points to +8 (making its AC 18).
 Since the mummy already has DR 5/- as a special quality, its total damage reduction becomes DR 7/-.